Petrol, diesel prices remain unchanged for 2nd straight day

-New Delhi, May 9 (IANS) Petrol and diesel prices in the country remained unchanged on Sunday as oil marketing companies (OMCs) decided to pause the daily revision process and closely study global oil price movement before effecting any change in the domestic market.
+New Delhi: Petrol and diesel prices in the country remained unchanged on Sunday as oil marketing companies (OMCs) decided to pause the daily revision process and closely study global oil price movement before effecting any change in the domestic market.

 Accordingly, petrol price remained at previous day's level of Rs 91.27 a litre and diesel at Rs 81.73 a litre in the national Capital.
 This is the second day running when the pump price of auto fuels has not been revised.